shhossain/computer_science/readme.md

 A function is a block of statements that performs a specific task.
 Functions accept data, process it, and return a result.
 Functions are written primarily to support the concept of reusability.
 Once a function is written, it can be called easily, without having to write the same code again and again.

-Different functional languages use different syntax to write a function.
+Different functional languages use different syntaxes to write a function.

-There are two main types of statements in any programming language that are necessary to build the logic of a code.
+There are two main types of statements in any programming language that is necessary to build the logic of a code.
 1. [Conditional-Statements](Statements%20and%20Functions/readme.md#conditional-statements)

 There are two types of conditional statements mainly: